lunadoan/Analytics-projects/README.md

 [View my projects](Causal%20inference/AB%20testing%20is%20not%20feasible)

-#### Why I'm interested in causal analysis?
+#### Just for fun: Why I'm so interested in causal analysis?

-People got divorce, sad, and consume margarine more (because fat taste makes them happier). <br>
+Take a look at this, causation or correlation? <br>

 ![alt text](images/correlation-causation.png)

-*Or does it?*
+If it weren't margarine sales and divorce, but app downloads and views after new page layout launch, would you assume the new release cause the drop in downloads?

-Another example <br>
+Another good example, an article from Washington Post <br>

 ![alt text](images/spurious-causation-article.png)

-*Or it can be a complete reverse direction* <br>
+*And oh, reverse direction works as well* <br>

 ![alt text](images/spurious-causation.png)

-**Many ways to explain a spurious causation, you can even flip the direction of the relationship.** And that's why I'm interested in this field!
+**Spurious causation is everywhere** And that's why I'm interested in causal inference!

 ## 2. Natural Language Processing (NLP)